Dicksonyankey/YouTube-PythonLessons/dict comprehension/dict_comp.md

 **MAIN TAKEAWAY**
-1.using dict comprehension shorten the process of initializing a dictionary 2.and it also make your code pythonic and reable ans intact 3.it also makes you reduce the amount of code you write.
+1.using dict comprehension shorten the process of initializing a dictionary.
+2.and it also make your code pythonic and reable ans intact 3.it also makes you reduce the amount of code you write.